JSI-Studios/Dungeons_Akimbo/README.md

 - [ ] New Game+ (Replayabllity + Increased Difficulty)

 ## License
-Our game falls under an Apachi License.
+Our game falls under an Apache License.